 Washing of hands regularly is of great importance.
-It reduces the risk of contacting so many diseases which came in contact with the hands.
+It reduces the risk of contacting so many diseases which came in with the hands.
 Washing with a detergent will increase the self safety, as the detergent solubilizes most of the dirt and helps in removal of microbial Flora possibly including viruses.

 Using sterilizing agents give a wider range of safety.
 It’s recommended that washing of hands should be done regularly possibly under a running water.

 Covering mouth and nose when coughing and sneezing

 Coughing and sneezing dispatches a variety of microbes.
 During the process of coughing, the microbes move at a distance.
 It is recommended that the mouth should be closed to inhibit infection from person to person.
 Coronavirus will likely infect More people during contact.
 Covering the mouth and nose with a piece of cloth will help to control the spread of the virus.

 Thoroughly cooking of eggs and meats.

 People who eat rats and camels are at greater risk of contacting the virus.
 When meat of infected animal is not well cooked, the the virulent agents are not killed by the cooking process.
 Most microbes are below 121 degree Celsius.
 This makes improperly cooked egg or meat pose a higher risk of spreading the virus.
 Meats should be properly cooked to prevent Coronavirus and other infections.

 Coronavirus is transmitted amongst individual through body fluids such as saliva, seminal fluid, blood etc. Having a close contact with an effected individual will increase the chances of contacting the virus.
 All infected animals and humans should be quarantined.
 This will help in reducing the infection rate of the disease.